Scroll to navigation

 2) Constructs a std::default_delete<T> object from another std::default_delete

-object.
-This constructor will only participate in overload resolution if U* is
+This overload participates in overload resolution only if U* is implicitly

 3) Constructs a std::default_delete<T[]> object from another